Lindstream/dm-dwm/README.md

   Makes the statusbar available on all displays.

 * **Runorraise**
   Allows you to map frequently used apps to a key combo that will launch the application if it's not already running - otherwise bring the running session into focus.
 Great stuff to use with browsers and notes.

-* **Notitle**
+  * Now checks for window title aswell as names
-  Who need titles anyway?
+  * If application is running on the current monitor then bring it up.
+If not: scan and toggle all matches on all monitors before executing command.

 * **Save_floats**
   Makes dwm remember the floating position and window size before things are tiled, and restores them appropriately.